Jaguar XJS: Non TWR

 Sydney based Australian privateer Garry Willmington ran an XJS (reportedly a second hand road car) in the 1985 and 1986 Australian Touring Car Championships, and also the late season endurance races.
 While he reportedly had obtained more power from the V12 than TWR, Willmington didn't have TWR's resources to develop either the car or engine reliability and results were not forthcoming, though on occasions where the track had a long enough straight (such as Sandown Raceway in Melbourne or the Adelaide International Raceway), the Willmington Jag was usually the fastest car in a straight line.
 John Goss also ran his own privately entered XJS in the 1986 James Hardie 1000 after Jaguar-Rover Australia pulled its backing of the proposed TWR return to Bathurst due to a severe downturn in the Australian car market forced him to defend his crown alone, though he did receive some technical assistance from TWR.
 Electrical problems in the race saw Goss finish 24th with veteran Australian driver Bob Muir.
 Goss's car was his former Group C Jaguar converted to Group A specification.

 Willmington did produce some good results from his privateer effort with the V12 Jag.
 He took pole position and won the opening 5 lap heat of the 1986 AMSCAR series at his home track of Amaroo Park, a very tight, 1.93 km long circuit which was the shortest top level road racing circuit in Australia and one that was arguably the worst track in the country for a 500 bhp, 1400 kg Jaguar with the longest straight on the circuit not even allowing Willmington to get into his top gears.

-Today the XJS continues to be extensively campaigned in club level motorsport both in the United Kingdom and overseas.
-Best known of the race series is probably the Jaguar Enthusiasts' Club XJS championship, currently in association with Toyo Tires.
-Their championship has now been running for over a decade, offering an affordable entry into club motorsport in the UK, and continuing to attract large grids of this unlikely racing car.
-Cars compete in various states of modification, from barely modified road cars through to full race-specification cars built in homage to the great TWR specials.
+Today, the XJS continues to be extensively used in club level motorsport in the United Kingdom and elsewhere.
+The Jaguar Championship, launched in 2001 by the Jaguar Enthusiasts' Club, allows the XJS to be used, with different classes applicable based on a vehicle's level of modification.